 As we will explore below, content gap analysis is one component of a larger process of content discovery, creation, and implementation critical to SEO in a world where content still reigns as the once and future king.

-Gap analysis can be undertaken in several ways, but to do it properly involves research, active audience listening, and diligent implementation.
+Gap analysis can be undertaken in several ways, but doing it properly involves research, active audience listening, and diligent implementation.

 6 steps to a comprehensive content gap analysis